Introduction

 (K-Q) Expression patterns of designated driver lines in the Gnathal Ganglia (GNG) and VNC.
 The arrow in K indicates the absence of ascending projections from stGRN.

-We used this strategy to generate Gr64f-split-GAL4 lines and create clean drivers for reward sensory neurons.
 In fruit flies, sugar is detected by sensory neurons located on different taste organs of the body and also inside the brain (Fujii et al., 2015; Hiroi et al., 2002; Miyamoto et al., 2012; Rodrigues and Siddiqi, 1978).
 Gr64f-Gal4, in which Gal4 is expressed under the control of the promoter of the sugar receptor gene Gr64f, broadly labels sugar sensory neurons (Dahanukar et al., 2007 and Figure 7 – figure supplement 1).
 Gr64f-Gal4 expression can be found in heterogeneous sets of sensory neurons in the labellum, the tarsi and the labral sense organ (LSO) located along the pharynx.
-In addition, Gr64f-Gal4 also labels subsets of olfactory receptor neurons and neurons innervating the abdominal ganglion (Park and Kwon, 2011)(Figure 7-figure supplement 1), despite that whether these cells endogenously express Gr64f is yet to be confirmed.
-Such heterogeneity in Gr64f-Gal4 expression could limit its usage to substitute reward in complex associative learning.
+In addition, Gr64f-Gal4 also labels subsets of olfactory receptor neurons and neurons innervating the abdominal ganglion (Park and Kwon, 2011)(Figure 7-figure supplement 1).
+Whether these cells endogenously express Gr64f is yet to be confirmed.
+However it seems likely that the heterogeneity of Gr64f-Gal4 expression could limit its usage in generating fictive rewards in complex associative learning.

-To refine Gr64f-Gal4 expression, we intersected Gr64f-GAL4DBD with various AD lines selected based on the projection patterns of Gr64f-Gal4, and obtained 16 stable split-GAL4 lines that have expression in distinct subsets of Gr64f neurons (Figure 7).
-We examined the ability of these lines to serve as US in olfactory learning (Aso and Rubin, 2016) and their potency to drive local search behaviors (Corfas et al., 2019)(Figure 8 and Figure 8-figure supplement 1).
+To refine Gr64f-Gal4 expression, we intersected Gr64f-GAL4DBD with various AD lines selected to have overlapping expression with a subset of the projection patterns of the original Gr64f-GAL4.
+We obtained 16 stable split-GAL4 lines with labeling in distinct subsets of the original expression pattern (Figure 7).
+We examined the ability of these lines to serve as US in olfactory learning (Aso and Rubin, 2016) and their potency to drive local search behaviors, another memory-based behavior induced by appetitive stimuli (Corfas et al., 2019)(Figure 8 and Figure 8-figure supplement 1).
 Additionally, we measured the walking speed of flies, as flies decrease walking while feeding (Thoma et al., 2016).
+(Aso and Rubin, 2016)

 Behaviors with Gr64f-split-GAL4 lines